Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - `C = O + M` = Amount of carbon the software is emitting.

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
-The marginal emissions rate reflects the change in emissions associcated with a change in demand.
+The marginal emissions rate reflects the change in emissions associated with a change in demand.

 #### Energy (`E`)